microsoft/botframework-solutions/docs/howto/skills/addingskills.md

 For Skills that require other Authentication connection configuration please follow the skill specific configuration information.

-## Removing a Skill from your Virtual Assistant
+## Remove a Skill from your Virtual Assistant

 To disconnect a skill from your Virtual Assistant use the following command, passingthe id of the Skill as per the manifest (e.g. calendarSkill).